 Failure to conduct an adequate TRE, or failure to submit a plan or program as described above, or the submittal of a plan or program judged inadequate by the Executive Secretary, shall be considered a violation of this permit.
-Upon completion of the TIE/TRE, the permittee shall return to regular whole effluent toxicity monitoring and reporting as specified in the permit.

 D. Reporting of Wastewater Monitoring Results.
 Monitoring results obtained during the previous month shall be summarized for each month and reported on a Discharge Monitoring Report Form (EPA No. 3320-1) or by NetDMR, post-marked or entered into NetDMR no later than the 28th day of the month following the completed reporting period.
-The first report is due on April 28, 2012.
+The first report is due on July 28, 2011.
 If no discharge occurs during the reporting period, "no discharge" shall be reported.
-Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR, or to the Division of Water Quality at the following address:
+Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VI.G), and submitted by NetDMR, or to the Division of Water Quality at the following address: